-112.2.
-(DS: Ports Authority Loan) From the funds appropriated for "General Obligation Bonds" which exceed the principal and interest due in the current fiscal year and paid from the General Fund, the State Treasurer is directed to transfer up to \$50,000,000 to the General Fund to be effected as a loan to the State Ports Authority to assist in cash flow needs related to the Charleston Harbor Deepening Project.
-Upon receipt of the federal government's share of the project, Charleston Harbor Deepening Project, the State Ports Authority shall reimburse the General Fund the amount of the loan received pursuant to Proviso 112.2 of Act 264 of 2018 for cash flow needs related to the Charleston Harbor Deepening Project, together with interest accrued to the date of reimbursement, calculated at the rate earned on the General Fund for the period during which the loan remains outstanding.
+- 112.1.
+(DS: Ports Authority Loan) Upon receipt of the federal government's share of the Charleston Harbor Deepening Project, the State Ports Authority shall reimburse the General Fund the amount of the loan received pursuant to Proviso 112.2 of Act 264 of 2018 for cash flow needs related to the Charleston Harbor Deepening Project, together with interest accrued to the date of reimbursement, calculated at the rate earned on the General Fund for the period during which the loan remains outstanding. - 112.2.
+(DS: Excess Debt Service) Excess debt service funds available in Fiscal Year 2021-22 may be expended in the fiscal year to pay down general obligation bond debt for which the State (1) is paying the highest rate of interest; (2) will achieve relief in constrained debt capacity; or (3) reduce the amount of debt issued.